Nick Cutter is a pseudonym for an acclaimed author of novels and short stories. He lives in Toronto, Canada.

 Caprice Crane is an American screenwriter and novelist who divides her time between New York City and Los Angeles, California.

-MATT COYNE is a 42-year-old graphic designer from Sheffield.
-In September 2015, Matt's life was turned upside-down by the arrival of his first child, Charlie.
+Matt Coyne is 44 years old and a writer from Sheffield, South Yorkshire.
+In September 2015, Matt's life was turned upside down by the arrival of his son Charlie.
 After three months of fatherhood, he logged on to Facebook and wrote about his experience of having to live with 'a furious, sleep-murdering, unstable and incontinent, breasts-obsessed midget lodger'.
 Within days, his post about surviving the first few months of parenthood became a viral sensation and was shared all over the world.
-He continues to impart his parental triumphs and disasters on his blog, Man vs Baby.Facebook: /manversusbabyTwitter: @mattcoyneywww.man-vs-baby.co.uk
+Following this, Matt created his popular blog Man vs. Baby, which now has over 200,000 followers, and subsequently wrote a Sunday Times-bestselling book based on his first year of parental triumphs and disasters entitled Dummy.
+Matt lives in Sheffield with Charlie, his partner Lyndsay and a Jack Russell terrier with 'issues' called Eddie.Facebook: /manversusbabyTwitter: @mattcoyney

 Jerry Coyne is forty-six and lives in Nottingham, where he works as a bricklayer.
 His greatest hope is that, one day, he'll be able to leave the memories of his childhood behind him.